7 Essential Things to Do When You First Meet Adopted/Foster Child

 - If your child does not speak your language, provide a picture board to help him express his needs and wants.
 Arrange for a translator sometime that first week.

 - Provide food and water soon after arrival because food can calm a frightened child, and research has shown that children from hard places are often dehydrated.

-Newly adopted children’s brains are on fire with fear.
+Newly adopted or foster children’s brains are on fire with fear.
 Our job as a parent is to calm this fear from the moment you first meet.

 We talked about ways for parents to calm these fears, how to stay connected while disciplining our kids, and so much more in this week’s Creating a Family Radio show with the wonderful Dr. Karyn Purvis, author of The Connected Child, and the founder and Director of the TCU Institute of Child Development.
 I’ve been doing this show a long time and this my friends is one of the best.